 Calla Table Lamp

-Materials: Pale yellow painted aluminum lampshade, white painted inside.
-Brass tripod and brass parts.
-White Bakelite socket.
+Materials: Pale yellow painted conical aluminium lampshade, white painted inside.
+Brass wire frame made as a tripod.
+3 brass ball feet.
+Brass parts.
+White Bakelite E14 socket.

 Height: 28 cm / 11.02”